Arizona Old West Ghost Towns

 Jerome was once known as a bustling rowdy copper mining town.
 Today it is a tiny vertical town with wonderful views of the Verde Valley.
 There are museums and many historical buildings to explore.
 Jerome's population dwindled down to as few as 50 people after the mines closed in the early 1950's.
 Today it is a popular tourist destination where you can experience the old west mining town and take in the gorgeous views.

 Prescott boasts the oldest rodeo show held annually in June.
-If you're looking to see some old fashion cowboys and bull riding visit Prescott the week of July 4th to be part of a tradition since 1888.
+In addition, if you're looking to see some old fashion cowboys and bull riding visit Prescott the week of July 4th to be part of a tradition since 1888.

 Chloride is an old mining camp ghost town near Kingman.
 Chloride is the oldest mining town in Arizona.
-At its peak more than 5,000 residents called Chloride home.
+Due to the popularity in mining, more than 5,000 residents called Chloride home at it's peak.

 Old West Ghost Towns in North West Arizona